Advisory Commission on Intergovernmental Relations (ACIR)

 6/26/2020: A request has been submitted seeking CARES Act funding to support new research and outreach to address the delivery of state and local services in response to the COVID-19 pandemic.

-Agendas, minutes, and other meeting documents, as well as an ACIR member roster, are available at Meetings & Members
+A roster of ACIR members, plus agendas, minutes, and other meeting documents are available at Meetings & Members

 Municipal Best Practices Guidelines

 The ACIR is compiling best practices guidelines to assist municipalities in their response to the disruptions of the COVID-19 pandemic.
 The goal of this effort is to provide local officials with solutions that meet local needs and are in sync with state expectations.
 Guidelines will be updated as needs change or as new approaches are identified.
 Suggestions are welcomed.
 The ACIR appreciates guidance provided by a number of state-wide organizations, the General Assembly’s Office of Legislative Research, and state agencies.